zachalewel/posse-newsletter/t3-2015/week_four.md

 concept of recursion by calling a method from within itself.
 We were also shown how arrays work and how they can be used.

 Friday was more of a creative day.
 In order to get a better grasp of classes and methods we programmed a card game in Ruby as a class exercise.
-By popular demand, we decided on Gold Fish.
+By popular demand, we decided on Go Fish.
 It was a great way to learn classes and methods and a great way to see how Object Oriented Programming works.
 Everything we’ve been doing so far has been a stepping-stone to get us to where we are and visualizing the program as a card game was awesome.
 We are flying through the class and have been immersed in code!